sdubinsky/blogposts/autohighlights_part_four.md

 ## Speedups

 I did a full run of the Heidenheim 2018 streams, and it worked really well but took over a day per stream.
-This was unacceptable, and in fact I believe it was somewhat slower than previously
+This was unacceptable, and in fact I believe it was somewhat slower than previously.
+I needed to find a way to speed it up while maintaining the accuracy.

+The first, most obvious thing I did was a little more clean up from the refactor.
+Previously, I had handled each frame as an image file itself.
+I changed that to handling each frame as an object, but I had just done a drop-in replacement.
+Whereas before I had done "take two frames, compare them" now I was doing "take two frames, make them `frame` objects, and compare them."
+That meant, of course, that each frame was being processed twice.
+So I started making frames for each batch at once, and eventually for the every frame at once.
+This more or less shrunk it in half.

+The second thing I did was compare the first and last frames of a batch.
+If they're the same/both invalid, there weren't any touches scored in between them, so we don't need to check the rest of the frames in between.
+Along with this, I shrank the batch size to 100 and eventually to 50.
+This was a humongous speedup, skipping nearly half the frames completely.
+These two speedups cut the time per run from ~26 hours a stream to ~6.

+That second improvement exposed a bug where I wasn't comparing the first frame of a batch with the last frame of the previous batch.
+I had a lot of fun in the dctech slack talking about options to fix this - shoutouts to robbkidd and keithrbennett.
+I ended up just using `each_cons(2)` and taking the first frame of the secnd batch, but we went through a lot of strange options like `batches.next.peek`, and both a custom `enumerable` *and* a custom `Enumerator`.

 ## Future Work